Typing Practice

 Beginner Typing Practice

-Start with short, repeatable typing drills that build accuracy, home-row control and relaxed finger movement without time pressure.
+Start with free beginner typing practice that builds accuracy, home-row control and relaxed finger movement without time pressure.

 Build accuracy before speed

-Beginner typing practice works best when the lines are short enough to repeat and slow enough to type cleanly.
-This mode focuses on home-row control, simple words, spacing and steady rhythm so new typists can build reliable muscle memory.
+Free typing practice for beginners works best when the lines are short enough to repeat and slow enough to type cleanly.
+This mode focuses on home-row control, simple words, spacing and steady rhythm so new typists can build reliable muscle memory before chasing speed.

 - 1